 Yes, but because of Universal Primary Education, many public schools, especially rural schools, are often overwhelmed with too many students and limited facilities and staff.
 The equality of education may be very poor.
 As a private school, Watoto accepts no government funding.
 This makes it possible for them to keep classes to a maximum of 30 students.
 Educational results are some of the best in the District.
 However, because there is no government funding and because most students come from families of extreme poverty – and many are orphans – there are never enough operating funds.

-Children who go home each night sometimes do not return to school the next day Most of our families live in absolute poverty; many are single parent homes.
+When a child goes home each night, he or she may not return to school the next day.
+Most of our families live in absolute poverty; many are single parent homes.
 A child may be needed to help with younger children or to work in the family garden rather than return to school, or the parent may simply not have the time to bring the child back to school.

 There is seldom light to study by at home, nor anyone to encourage them to study.
 No one has textbooks to take home.
 We try to purchase more for the school every year, but there are never enough even in the classroom.

 Educate Bwindi provides the vast majority of all school costs.

 We combine most donations to provide nutritious and plentiful food, salaries for teachers and staff, a health and wellness program including a small medical insurance plan, a full-time nurse at school, school supplies, teachers’ salaries, small infrastructure projects and on and on– everything needed to support the school’s operating budget as best as possible.
 A sponsored child also receives his or her own personal items every year.
 These may include clothing, shoes, a bookbag, a new blanket or a lock box for their few possessions, just to name a few.